 The few job opportunities available will be for people who hold a vocational diploma (DEP), and especially a diploma of collegial studies (DEC) in photography.
 Other jobs will be filled by experienced photographers who are unemployed or by self-taught photographers.
 These candidates also face competition from immigrants who meet the occupational requirements.
-In 2006, the percentage of immigrants in this occupation was slightly higher than in all occupations (14% compared with 12%).
+In 2011, the percentage of immigrants in this occupation was slightly higher than in all occupations (16% compared with 14%, according to National Household Survey data).
 Whatever their training, people who are persistent, who know how to set themselves apart by the quality of their work and who have established solid contacts in the field will have a definite advantage over the others.

 This occupation attracts a large number of candidates.
-So many people want to work in this field that the proportion of students who have completed vocational or technical training in photography working in jobs related to their training is much lower than the overall rate for graduates, according to the Quebec Department of Education, Recreation and Sport's Relance survey.
+So many people want to work in this field that the proportion of students who have completed vocational or technical training in photography working in jobs related to their training is much lower than the overall rate for graduates, according to the provincial government Relance survey.
 In addition, many of these related jobs are not photography positions, but rather jobs that are peripheral to this occupation, especially film and photograph developers (see 9474) and sales clerks (see 6421).
 Another indication of the number of people wishing to work in this occupation is that many people who start working as photographers change careers after a few lean years.
-According to census data, the average employment income of the 47% of photographers who worked full-time and full-year in 2005 was only $29,008 in 2005, which is very low considering the training, experience and investment required to become a photographer.
-The average employment income of those who did not work full-time and full-year came to $13,987.
+According to National Household Survey data, the average employment income of the 40% of photographers who worked full-time and full-year in 2010 was only $29,291, which is very low considering the training, experience and investment required to become a photographer.
+The average employment income of those who did not work full-time and full-year came to $15,774.

 Lastly, it should be noted that the labour market status of graduates of the photography Attestation of College Studies (AEC) is even poorer than that of DEC and DEP graduates.
 Only a small minority of them find a job in their field, still less join this occupation.

-According to census data, in 2006 approximately 81% of all photographers worked in photography studios and about 9 % as independant photographers.
-A significant number were also found in the newspaper, periodical, book and directory publishers (7%).
+According to National Household Survey data, in 2011 approximately 75% of all photographers worked in photography studios.
+A significant number were also found in the newspaper, periodical, book and directory publishers (4%).

 The largest market segment for photographers, with an estimated 40% of sales, is portrait photography (passports, identification cards, etc.) and weddings.
 Slow demographic growth, the aging population and the decreasing percentage of partners who marry do not point to growth in this sector.
 Furthermore, technology is increasingly enabling people to dispense with photographers' services for identification photographs except for passport photos.
 Only some diversification in the types of events that use professional photographers, such as wedding anniversaries and family reunions, will help to halt this downward trend.